Ukraine stalemate sets stage for possible winter escalation

 In remarks last week that reflected growing concerns about escalation, NATO Secretary-General Jens Stoltenberg warned that the fighting could spin out of control and morph into “a major war” between the alliance and Russia.

-Putin has cast the attacks that left millions of Ukrainians without power, water and heat amid freezing temperatures as a legitimate response to October’s truck bombing of a bridge linking Crimea with Russia’s mainland.
+Putin has cast the attacks that left millions of Ukrainians without power, water and heat amid freezing temperatures as a legitimate response to October’s truck bombing of a bridge linking the Crimean Peninsula with Russia’s mainland.
 The Kremlin blamed Kyiv for the attack.

 In a rare acknowledgement that his plans for a quick victory have gone awry.
 Putin said last week that achieving Moscow’s goals in Ukraine could be a “lengthy process,” but insisted that the Russian military efforts were proceeding in a “stable” way.